apache/apisix/doc/architecture-design.md

 In theory, you can write arbitrary Lua code in `Script`, or you can directly call existing plugins to reuse existing code.

-`Script` also has the concept of execution phase, supporting `access`, `header_filer`, `body_filter` and `log` phase.
+`Script` also has the concept of execution phase, supporting `access`, `header_filter`, `body_filter` and `log` phase.
 The system will automatically execute the code of the corresponding phase in the `Script` script in the corresponding phase.

 ```json
 {